sorokinpf/sqli_blinder/README.md

 # sqli-blinder
-Framework for blind boolean-based sql injections exploatation.
+Framework for blind boolean-based sql injections explotation.
 Use it if sqlmap do shit.

 Support:
 - MySQL